margaretmf/margaretmf.github.io/vocabulary.md

 ## Spirituality: ##
 * The quality of being concerned with the human spirit or soul as opposed to material or physical things

+## Subjective: ##
+* Based on or influenced by personal feelings, tastes, or opinions
+* Relating to or denoting a case of nouns and pronouns used for the subject of a sentence